 - Strike while the iron is hot.
 Get a decision then.
 Have it followed by prompt action when you can.

 - There is a GREAT advantage in a name that tells a story.
 The name is usually prominently displayed.
 To justify the space it occupies.
 It should aid advertising.

-- Tendency of modern advertising is to eliminate the waste of displaying names.
+- The tendency of modern advertising is to eliminate the waste of displaying names.
 Eg. Syrup of figs (already tells what it does).

-- Question of a name is of serious importance in laying the foundations of a new undertaking.
-Some names have come the chief factor of success.
+- The question of a name is of serious importance in laying the foundations of a new undertaking.
+Some names have come to the chief factor of success.

 Hope you enjoyed these lessons.
 If you like this summary, share it with someone who’d benefit from it.